-OZ Pitch Day - Nov 14th
+OZ Pitch Day - July 30, 2026

-How To Start Your Own Qualified Opportunity Zone Fund (As An Active GP)
+How To Start Your Own Qualified Opportunity Zone Fund

 There is no approval process to start a Qualified Opportunity Fund.
 A QOF is simply a regarded entity (typically a partnership LLC, S-corp, or C-corp) that elects to be taxed as a Qualified Opportunity Fund by filing IRS Form 8996 annually.
-If you are interested in setting up and managing your own Qualified Opportunity Fund, you will be responsible for creating the entity, filing form 8996, and ensuring that your QOF meets the various compliance requirements at regular intervals.
+Notably, single-member LLCs are disregarded entities and cannot elect to be treated as a QOF.

-Practical Considerations For Starting A QOF
+Practical Considerations For Starting An Opportunity Zone Fund

 Starting a QOF to manage your own deals can be appropriate for any individual with eligible gains of at least $250,000.
 For investors with gains under this amount, it probably makes more sense to look into investing as an LP, rather than starting your own fund.